FredrikBakken/Norwegian-Stocks-Rating/README.md

  - Automate the collection of dividend data (to be done)

 ## Contact Me
-If you're having troubles, please contact me at: fredrik.bakken(at)gmail.com
+If you're having issues, please contact me on email: fredrik.bakken(at)gmail.com

 Website: https://fredrikbakken.no/